sporto/elm-tutorial/add_and_delete/delete_a_player_3.md

     }
  ```

 This is how __src/Main.elm__ looks at this point <https://github.com/sporto/elm-tutorial-app/blob/0610-delete-player/src/Main.elm>

+Now we get the message back from JavaScript and we map it to the `DeletePlayer` players action.